NavyaG-lab/Tech-writer/squad/working_groups/index.md

 This document tracks working groups and their major decisions, linking to the actual artifacts produced in the process.

-It is the responsability of the working group lead to update this document (if applicable) before handing over or closing the working group.
+It is the responsibility of the working group lead to update this document (if applicable) before handing over or closing the working group.
 Please follow the [instructions on how to maintain the information organised](working_group_output_organisation.md) when updating this document.

 ## [Index](https://drive.google.com/drive/folders/1r7gBoCtaM2-Qqmc_bhnRCKIMTrb0vWVb)